cheironz/Axure-MaterialDesign-Stickersheets/README.md

 # Axure-MaterialDesign-Stickersheets
-MaterialDesign sticker sheets  made by me in axure format according to the official Version.
+MaterialDesign sticker sheets  made by me in axure format according to the Google official Version.